UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson06/assignment.rst.txt

    to make improvements.
 5. Rewrite the module to improve performance.
 Provide evidence to demonstrate the improvement.
-6. Your new module should be called good_perf.py, and should use identical input and produce identical output to poor_perf.py
+6. Your new module should be called good_perf.py, it should use identical input and produce identical output to poor_perf.py

 Other requirements: